mitchellmb/frustrated_quantum_convolutional_kernels/README.md

 ## Methodology
 - Design a series of quantum kernels (coded in **CUDA-Q**) with varying entanglements & controlled-rotation operations that **mimic** frustration parameters.
 - Inputs: image pixel patches (2x2, 3x3, and eventually larger)
-- Kernel: sweeps across image patches via *stride* to convert image features to `magnetic textures` and `magnetic phase boundaries / domain walls` to improve an image classification task
+- Kernel: sweeps across image patches via *stride* to convert image features to `magnetic states` and `magnetic phase boundaries / domain walls` to improve an image classification task
 - Output: in early NISQ, the varying kernels can be used as image **augmentations**, with the longer-term goals of:
     1) Weighting these kernels by learnable parameters in a typical CNN setup (early-to-mid NISQ)
     2) Entangling multiple neighboring kernels simultaneously (mid NISQ)